© 2026

 The World

-Monday-Thursday at 3pm on RADIO IQ
+Weekdays at 3pm on Radio IQ

 The World is public radio’s longest-running daily global news program.
 Our goal is to engage domestic US audiences with international affairs through human-centered journalism that consistently connects the global to the local and builds empathy for people around the world.